Back to text menu | Back to clickable plan

 The nymphaeum is flanked by Via della Foce and Via degli Horrea Epagathiana.
 The masonry (opus latericium) has been dated to c.
 350-370 AD.

 In the back wall (c.
 25 metres long) are three large wall-niches, high up in the wall.
 The central one is rectangular, the other two are semicircular.
-In the walls are holes in which marble revetment was fastened.
-A basin was set against the back wall.
-In front is a trapezoidal area, the rear part of which seems to have had a roof supported by five brick piers.
+In the wall are holes in which marble revetment was fastened.
+There seems to have been a cistern on the first floor of a room to the north, supported by four corner piers.
+An enormous trapezoidal basin was set against the back wall.
+The rear part of the basin seems to have had a roof supported by five brick piers, one in the shape of a plus-sign.
 On the floor are a few remains of opus spicatum.

 Nearby a marble statue of a putto on a dolphin was found (inv. nr.
 497), very similar to a statue found in the Macellum (IV,V,2), across the street (inv. nr.
 498).
 Water emerged from the beak of the dolphin.